nagarajbhat/academic-kickstart/content/post/australian-bushfire-map/index.md

 ## Australian bushfire Map

 [![image](/img/australian-bushfire-map/australia_bushfire.gif)](/files/australian-bushfire-map/australia_bushfire.html)
-*fig.3: Australian bushfire map (Click on the map for interaction)*
+*fig.3: Australian bushfire map (Click on the map for interaction - timeline reduced due to large file size)*

 - The above map gives heatmap with time
 - Click on it and play it at higher fps to increase speed